henrylin2008/linux/linux_tricks.md

 * **disown -a && exit**: exit terminal but leave all processes running
 	* ex: sleep 123, bg, disown -a && exit; leave sleep 123 process in bg
 	* ps aux | grep sleep: return running process that has sleep

+* uptime: shows the uptime of the system
+* wall (message): broadcast a message to all users
+* write (user) /n (message): send a message to one user
+* mesg (y/n): enable or disable the ability to recieve messages
+* who: shows all users who are logged into the system
+* free: shows all the system resources being used
+* sort file.txt: sort the file of first letter of each letter/word with ascending order
+* sort -r file.text: sort the file with decedent order
+* shutdown -h "time": shutdowns the machien at a specified time from command line
+	* shutdown -h now
+	* shutdown -h +10: shutdown in 10 minutes
+* shutdown -r "time": restart the machine at a specified time
+	* shutdown -r now: restart the machine now
+* whatis (command): gives a brief description of a command
+	* whatis ls